How to Design IoT Apps:

 Creating a useful and intuitive user experience for an IoT system in itself can be challenging given the complex nature and novelty of this technology.
 Creating UI/UX design for IoT mobile applications is particularly delicate.

 Eventually, many end-users will communicate with their connected systems via apps.
 And this mobile user experience will impact the rate of adoption.
 Needless to say, poor UX can kill even the most useful product.
-Reviews on App Store with people saying they are ready to switch to the other product because the app is “awful, slow and laggy” are a proof.
+Reviews on App Store with people saying they are ready to switch to the other product because the app is “awful, slow and laggy” are proof.

 Here are several design challenges in IoT directly related to mobile applications development: